Ralph Cook

 Ralph Delano Cook (born April 29, 1944) was a justice of the Supreme Court of Alabama from 1993 to 2001.
-Governor Jim Folsom appointed Cook to finish the term of Oscar Adams upon Adams' retirement.
+Governor Jim Folsom Jr. appointed Cook to finish the term of Oscar W. Adams Jr. upon Adams' retirement.

 Early life, education, and career

 Raised in Jefferson County, Alabama, Cook was "the second of three children of Joe and Nannie Cook", who owned and operated a cleaning service in Bessemer.
 Cook received his B.S. from Tennessee State University and his J.D. from Howard University School of Law.
 He thereafter moved to California, where he taught at San Jose State University and at Cabrillo College.
 He was an administrative analyst for the city of Berkeley, California, from 1971 to 1973, leaving at the end of 1973 to take a position as a deputy district attorney in Alabama.

 After returning to Alabama, he also taught at Miles Law School, and was named the dean of the law school in September 1976, serving in that capacity until 1990.